 Serving Suggestions

-• Pairing Ideas: Pineapple juice pairs wonderfully with a light breakfast such as yogurt and granola, a slice of whole-grain toast with avocado, or even a tropical fruit salad.
-Its sweetness balances well with savory dishes like omelets or breakfast sandwiches.
+- Pairing Ideas: This juice goes great with light breakfast stuff—yogurt and granola, whole-grain toast with avocado, tropical fruit salad.
+Even works with savory things like omelets or breakfast sandwiches.
+The sweet juice balances out the savory food.

 Nutritional Information